 Wrapped tokens explained

 Wrapped tokens are designed to allow the use of cryptocurrencies across blockchains, without forcing users to resort to selling crypto assets when they wish to trade on a platform utilizing a different blockchain.
-Essentially, a wrapped crypto token is a special cryptocurrency the value of which is tied to the value of another currency (similarly to stablecoins, the value of which is tied to fiat money like USD).
+Essentially, a wrapped crypto token is a special cryptocurrency the value of which is tied to the value of another currency (similarly to stablecoins, the value of which is tied to fiat money like USD — except, in this case, it's pegged not to fiat, but to the original coin).
 The token is best imagined as a stand-in for a currency that is non-native to some blockchain.
 Using wrapped tokens allows the holder to preserve their original assets by securing them in a special digital vault.
 The original asset, however, remains inaccessible to the original owner while the token is in circulation.
 Though one can still retrieve their original assets, this will require a special notification to be given, which would pull the token out of circulation and destroy it.
 After this is done, the original crypto asset is released from the vault and given back to the holder.

 To explain in more detail, let’s look at the process of how wrapped tokens operate.
 In order for a wrapped token to be created, it requires a custodian – someone or something holding a certain amount of crypto assets.
 The value of the created wrapped tokens needs to be equivalent to the value of these assets.
 A custodian is usually a merchant, a multisig wallet (a type of wallet that requires several signatures for access), a DAO (Decentralized Autonomous Organization – an automated and crowd-sourced investment organization, which operates similarly to a venture fund), or a smart contract.
-A custodian receives a certain amount of crypto, let’s say 1 BTC, from someone who wants to trade on an Ethereum-based platform.
-The transferred BTC is then placed to a digital vault, “wrapped”, while an equal amount – 1 WBTC – is minted on the Ethereum blockchain.
+A custodian receives a certain amount of crypto, let's say 1 BTC, from someone who wants to trade on an Ethereum-based platform.
+The transferred BTC is then placed in a digital vault, “wrapped”, while an equal amount – 1 WBTC – is minted on the Ethereum blockchain.
+After that, the user can do whatever he or she wants with the token — for example, trade it here at SwapSpace.
 The value of the WBTC is tied to the value of BTC and changes in real time accordingly thanks to a smart contract algorithm.
 In case the client wants to exchange WBTC back to BTC, or “unwrap” it, he or she issues a request to the custodian, who burns the WBTC and releases the BTC back from the vault.
 Proof of the transactions is stored on the blockchain.
 It is important to note that there is a fee (gas) involved in wrapping and unwrapping the cryptocurrency.

 Wrapped tokens on Ethereum and the Binance Smart Chain (BSC)